scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 By default, Azure Functions runtime exposes a /runtime/webhooks/durabletask endpoint, which (when running locally) doesn't have any auth and returns quite sensitive data.
 That endpoint is being suppressed via [proxies.json](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/proxies.json).
 Still, when running on your devbox, please, ensure that the HTTP port you're using is not accessible externally.

+When this backend is run as part of [VsCode extension](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor-vscodeext), it's being [protected with a random nonce](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Common/Globals.cs#L18), so that nobody else could make calls to it except your VsCode instance.

 Technically, nothing prevents you from deploying and hosting this management tool in Azure under your own Azure Function instance, but in that case it **must** be secured with [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).
 Support for AAD login was added to **v.1.1.0** (client side [signs the user in and obtains an access token](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.react/src/states/LoginState.ts), backend [validates the token and the user](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/Globals.cs#L15)), but it needs to be configured properly, as described above.

 Enjoy and please report any bugs.